Wildlife of São Tomé and Príncipe: Setting

 Príncipe is the oldest of the islands, with the oldest rocks dating back 31 million years.
 São Tomé is 14 million years old, and Annobón 4.8 million years old.
 None of the islands have been connected to mainland Africa.

 The Tinhosas islands are two unvegetated rocky islets lying 22 km south of Príncipe.
 Tinhosa Grande has an area of 22 hectares, and reaches 56 meters elevation, and Tinhosa Pequena is 3 hectares in area and 65 meters elevation.

-Bioko and Annobón are extinct volcanos of which Annobon just rises above sea level 598 m (1961 ft), although politically belongs to Equatorial Guinea ecologically it's included.
+Bioko and Annobón are extinct volcanos included in the same ecoregion as São Tomé e Príncipe.
+Annobon rises 598 m (1961 ft) above sea level.
+Both islands are part of Equatorial Guinea.

 Fauna

 Mammals

 The diversity of mammals is low and there is only one endemic terrestrial mammal, the São Tomé shrew.
 There are several bats, including the recently described São Tomé free-tailed bat.
 Various cetaceans such as the humpback whale occur offshore and whaling formerly took place.
 A number of species have been introduced by man such as the mona monkey, rats and feral pigs.